+ Intro to Link Building for SEO

 Why is this important?
 How does it work?
 What’s the best way to do it?
 I’ll dig into these topics shortly, but for now, let’s take a look at the key benefits.

-Link building is about far more than just earning traffic (though that is certainly a key benefit).
 Take a look at some of the ways link building can support your brand:

 1. Brand (and content) visibility.
 Building more links on more prolific sources means you’ll increase your brand’s visibility.
-That may not seem like a big deal by itself, but it can cumulate into a powerful effect.
+That may not seem like a big deal by itself, but it can culminate into a powerful effect.
 On one level, you’ll improve your content’s visibility; by publishing your work on outside sources, you can gain access to wider spreads of more diverse readers, increasing the reach of your material.
 On another level, your brand name will reach more online users.
 Even readers who consume content at-a-glance will start becoming more familiar with your brand in passing, which will lead to more direct traffic and conversions later on.

 2. Reputation by affiliation.
 In the early stages of your link building campaign, you’ll be working with relatively low-level, niche sources, but as you build up, you’ll start getting positions on high-authority, noteworthy publishers.
 I’m talking about major household names like Forbes and Huffington Post.
 You can use these affiliations to promote the notoriety of your own brand, such as by including references to these publishers in trust badges or icons.
 The goal here is to associate yourself with names that the public already trusts, helping you establish a reputation with users who may not have ever heard of you before.
 Think of the immediate trust you could generate by showing off how you’ve been featured in these top-level publishers: